 In addition to specializing in little teeth, they also know how to manage children’s anxiety and communicate in simpler terms that children can understand.
 The outcome are comfortable, enjoyable experiences.

 Is there a pediatric dentist age limit?

 Because children’s dentists specialize in… well, children, it follows that there’s an age limit.
 Most people agree that the threshold for pediatric care is age 18.
 This doesn’t mean pediatric dentists can’t treat you once you turn 18, though.
 After all, they take the same general subjects most dentists do in dental school.
 But if you keep taking your kids to the local kid’s dentist when they’re in their mid-20s, you just might want to consider an upgrade.
 Just a bit.

 “Breast is best” is a litany you’ve probably heard thousands of times.
-Especially if you’re a new mom.
-And they aren’t wrong—breast milk does have all the good nutrients and antibodies your baby needs to grow.
+Especially if you’re a new mom, and they aren’t wrong—breast milk does have all the right nutrients and antibodies your baby needs to grow.
 But is it any good for your baby’s teeth?
 Why, yes, it is.
 (The American Dental Association seems to agree.)
-Aside from preventing all that icky bacterial build-up, breast feeding can help your kids get a better bite and reduce the need to wean.
+Aside from preventing all that icky bacterial build-up, breastfeeding can help your kids get a better bite and reduce the need to wean.
 Sign us up!

 What should I do if my child has sore gums?

 Nobody likes sore gums, especially kids.
 When your little angel suddenly is wailing nonstop, what can you do to stop it?
 A lot, fortunately.
 And it starts by checking their dental care.
 Gum soreness usually dies down after regular sessions of oral cleansing.
 If it doesn’t, however, there’s no harm in scheduling a meeting with the kids’ dentist near you.
 They’re bound to get your kid back on track in no time.

 What Should I Do if My Baby Starts Teething?